PakhomovAlexander/just-db/agenda.md

 Today we are going to:
+- [ ] review the analyzer
-- [ ] add filter operator to the logical plan
+- [ ] try to write THE SIMPLEST optimizer in the world
+   - TableScan
+   - FilterRow
+   - Projection